If Lifetime Community Rating (LCR) impacts you, a loading will be added to the price of your annual health insurance premium.

 Why is the rate of loading set at 2% per year?

-LCR legislation outlines the method used to calculate the rate of loadings is based on an assessment across all ages in the market.
+LCR legislation outlines the method used to calculate the rate of loadings.
+This is based on an assessment across all ages in the market.
 2% per year is considered to be a reasonable rate of increase, without being overly punitive.

 Can an insurer make an exemption for me from the LCR loading?